maalvikabhat/agent-based-ant-colony/reports/final_report.md

 <img src="https://github.com/maalvikabhat/agent-based-ant-colony/blob/main/pictures/nest_population_over_time.png">

 Finally, we created a simulation with ants moving around a square to demonstrate the emigration process visually.
+Below are

 ### Areas of Concern